06 Jul How to Calculate and Increase Your Optical Capture Rate

 What is Optical Capture Rate and Why is it Important?

 The optical capture rate is the percentage of patients who received their prescription during their visit and actually filled it.
-High optical capture rates are important because they increase your revenue and provide a complete customer experience to your patients.
+High optical capture rates are important because they increase your revenue and provide a complete customer experience for your patients.

 How Do You Calculate Optical Capture Rates?